Can Your Employer Require You to Work Overtime in Florida?

 Who is Exempt from Overtime?

 One of the main reasons that employees can be exempt from mandatory overtime is safety concerns.
 Particular examples of this include positions in healthcare, such as nurses.
-The rules are in effect to ensure they are not forced to work too many hours within the workweek and potentially put the people that are under their care at risk.
+The rules are in effect to ensure they are not forced to work too many hours within the workweek and potentially put the people who are under their care at risk.

 Another type of field that is regulated is over-the-road truck drivers.
-Due to public safety, these drivers that carry heavy loads need to be limited in the number of hours they are on the road.
+Due to public safety, these drivers who carry heavy loads need to be limited in the number of hours they are on the road.

 Are you a member of a union?
-If you are unclear of the parameters of your contract in regards to mandatory overtime, check with your union representative or an employee rights lawyer in Florida.
+If you are unclear about the parameters of your contract in regards to mandatory overtime, check with your union representative or an employee rights lawyer in Florida.

 Are you working under an employment contract?
 You may also have restrictions set up in the legal language of the documents.
-Being proactive about your rights as an employee is important because employers are always looking out for their best interests.
-As employee rights attorneys, we are always looking out for yours.
+Being proactive about your rights as an employee is important because employers are always looking out for their own best interests.
+As employee rights attorneys, we are always looking out for you.

 Can You Get Fired for Refusing to Work Overtime in Florida?